troywilsonsportsscience/troywilsonsportsscience.github.io/_pages/projects.md

 ---

-### Bobsleigh Push Performance Analysis
+### Bobsleigh and Skeleton Performance Analysis
-Analysis tools and workflows supporting push performance evaluation in elite bobsleigh environments.
+Analysis tools and workflows for evaluating push performance in elite bobsleigh environments.

 **Purpose:** Identify strengths, weaknesses, and performance trends across push athletes and crews.
-**Approach:** Extraction of IBSF competition data, calculation of push totals and best runs, modeling of athlete profiles.
+**Approach:** Extraction of IBSF competition data, calculation of push totals and best runs, and modelling of athlete profiles.
 **Outcome:** Improved selection clarity, targeted training priorities, and evidence-informed performance reviews.

 ---